Frequently Asked Questions

 Because the classes are so full we are unable to offer swaps between classes, expect in emergency situations such as serious illnesses, accidents and funerals.
 These are difficult to foresee and understandably require adjustment – we will try to find an alternative, but can’t guarantee it.
 However, we’re afraid that social events, holidays, child-related activities, lunches, etc. cannot be catered for.

-I notice the classes last three hours – do I have to arrive on time and be there for the full three hours?
+Do I have to arrive on time and be there for the full three hours?

 No. Each class lasts three hours, but students are free to come and go within that three hour period.
 Please don’t come into the studio early.